-That’s why it’s a good idea to work with a mortgage broker who knows the market and can find you the best deal with one of these lenders.
-We can help you find the right broker for you.
-Make an enquiry to get matched to an advisor.
+That’s why it’s a good idea to work with a mortgage broker who knows the market and can find the right deal for you with one of these lenders.
+Make an enquiry to speak to one of our friendly Mortgage Experts.

 When mortgage lenders look at your application, they won’t just look at your salary.
 They’ll take other sources of income into account.
 This includes things like state benefits and child support payments from an ex-partner.
 All these sources add up, and could increase the amount you borrow.
-Getting these presented properly in your application is really important (a mortgage broker can help you do this).
+Getting these presented properly in your application is really important (our Mortgage Experts can help you do this).

 Lenders want to know you can afford your mortgage repayments without struggling.
 To do this, they’ll look at things like: